kasper-agg/Shelly/README.md

 for our outdoor lights or to automatically shut power off after a certain time of usage.
 Think deep fryer.
 You really don't want to accidentally forget to unplug one.

-Anyway, I stumbled upon an automation dedire which I could not create without scripting.
+Anyway, I stumbled upon an automation which I could not create without scripting.

 So here we are.
 A repo, a Readme and a script.